DevExpress/testcafe/CONTRIBUTING.md

 10. Push changes to your fork.

 11. Submit a pull request.
-If you are also updating documentation, submit a separate pull request for these changes.
+If you are also updating the documentation, submit a separate pull request for these changes.

     The pull request name should describe what has been done and contain the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive